This program describes the safe work practices and procedures to protect CSUN employees from occupational heat exposure.

 - The department’s procedures for ensuring that, in the event of an emergency, clear and precise direction to the work site can and will be provided to emergency responders.

-- Supervisors shall receive training on the following topics prior to being assigned to supervise outdoor employees.
+- In addition to the training elements outlined in previous section, supervisors shall receive training on the following topics prior to being assigned to supervise outdoor employees:

 - The training information required of the employees, detailed above.